Feel the heartbeat of Paxi by village-hopping

 Gaios

-The main settlement of Paxi has retained all of its identity as a charming little fishing port.
-Its coastal road overlooks colourful fishing boats and overflows with cafes and tavernas serving the island’s lucky visitors and 500-odd permanent residents.
-There’s a wonderful contrast between the traditional 19th century buildings and little alleyways and the cosmopolitan crowds mooring their yachts and sailing boats here.
+The main settlement of Paxos has retained all of its identity as a charming little fishing port and, with just 500 permanent residents, can be considered a village.
+Its coastal road, overlooking colourful fishing boats, overflows with cafes and tavernas serving the island’s lucky visitors.
+There’s a wonderful contrast between the traditional 19th-century buildings and little alleyways and the cosmopolitan crowds mooring their yachts and sailing boats here.
 You’ll especially like the colourful touches of shop and bar owners and there’s a good Folklore Museum.
 A special tip is to visit the islet of Agios Nikolaos opposite the entrance to the port, where you’ll find the ruins of a Venetian fortress and a chapel.

 Lakka